Embry-Riddle Announces Research Park Partners; Names Complex to Honor U.S. Rep. John Mica

 At the conclusion of the event, company, organization officials and attendees were invited to sign a construction beam that will remain exposed in perpetuity in the MicaPlex to demonstrate a collective commitment to research and innovation.

-Partner representatives attending the ceremony and who signed the beam included university Trustee Member Dr. Chuck Duva, CEO, DuvaSawko; Craig Neeb, Vice President of Business Development, International Speedway Corp.; Donna Mackenzie, Executive Director, FireSpring Fund; Tom Leek, Partner, Cobb Cole; Suzanne Forbes and Michael Sibley, Partners, James Moore; Janice Huffstickler, President, and Todd Huffstickler (’85, DB), Executive Vice President, Vann Data Services; Allen Kupetz, Vice President and Professor at Rollins College, and Dr. Peter McAlindon (’89, DB), Vice President and Chief Community Relations Officer, venVelo.
+Partner representatives attending the ceremony and who signed the beam included Embry-Riddle Board member Chuck Duva, CEO, DuvaSawko; Craig Neeb, vice president of business development, International Speedway Corp.; Donna Mackenzie, executive director, FireSpring Fund; Tom Leek, partner, Cobb Cole; Suzanne Forbes and Michael Sibley, partners, James Moore; Janice Huffstickler, president, and Todd Huffstickler (’85, DB), executive vice president, Vann Data Services; Allen Kupetz, vice president and professor at Rollins College; and Peter McAlindon (’89, DB), vice president and chief community relations officer, venVelo.

 The new partnership also deepens existing relationships in the community.

-“International Speedway Corp. and Embry-Riddle both have over 50 years of working together in Daytona Beach, and we’re eager to be partners going into the future,” said Neeb.
+“International Speedway Corp. and Embry-Riddle both have more than 50 years of history working together in Daytona Beach, and we’re eager to be partners going into the future,” said Neeb.
 “The MicaPlex will enhance our technology innovation and collaboration efforts, resulting in new opportunities for our business.”